Skip to main content

 note

-On the Application server:
+On the application server:

 note

-2. In the Administrative Tools window: Expand (+) the Configuration option.
+2. Expand the Configuration option.

-3. Click the Services icon.
+3. Select the Services icon.

-5. In the SMA Microsoft Resource Monitor Properties window on the General tab: Select the Service Startup type:
+5. In the SMA Microsoft Resource Monitor Properties window on the General tab, select the service startup type:

 • Automatic (Delayed Start)